Developing Creativity In Our Curriculum and In Our Children

 Developing creative thinking in our children remains a high priority in our schools and sits as a development point on our Federation Development Plan.

-Sir Nicholas Serota CH, Chair of Arts Council England wrote a letter in July, at the end of our second year, to all participants taking part, please see the link below.
-It is incredible to think that two years have passed; we ,as a school, have grown so much in those two years and we are extremely excited about the project moving into its third and final year.
-Expect to hear lots from the children about their learning and how they are thinking creatively across all curriculum subjects.
+Sir Nicholas Serota CH, Chair of Arts Council England wrote a letter at the end of our second year, to all participants taking part and we were lucky enough to hear him speak as part of our Collaborative too.
+Please see the link below.
+As a school, have grown so much from our collaborative work with other settings and practitioners and we are extremely excited about the ARTSMARK project for our Federation Schools, moving into the next two years.
+Expect to hear lots from the children about their learning and how they are thinking creatively across all curriculum areas.